 Or, if your loved one is significantly larger or heavier and develops mobility issues, it will become physically impossible or dangerous for you to help them move around.

-Many people with dementia want to wander or have the idea that they need to go somewhere.
+Many people with dementia want to wander or feel like they need to go somewhere.

-Unfortunately, the damage in their brain means they typically don’t know how to get places, how to get back home, and how to avoid accidents or injury.
+Unfortunately, the damage in their brain means they typically don’t know how to get places, how to get back home, or how to avoid accidents or injury.

 People with dementia can often get outside the house in the blink of an eye – or in the time it takes for you to use the restroom or get them a glass of water.